AWS Glue vs SnapLogic comparison

 Find out what your peers are saying about AWS Glue vs. SnapLogic and other solutions.
 Updated: March 2024.

-AWS Glue is ranked 1st in Cloud Data Integration with 32 reviews while SnapLogic is ranked 6th in Cloud Data Integration with 13 reviews.
-AWS Glue is rated 7.8, while SnapLogic is rated 8.2.
-The top reviewer of AWS Glue writes "It has a real-time backup feature and records and backs up information every single moment, but its cost is high, and setting it up is complex".
-On the other hand, the top reviewer of SnapLogic writes "Automates manual activities and has helpful documentation that allows users to self-study".
-AWS Glue is most compared with AWS Database Migration Service, Informatica PowerCenter, SSIS, Informatica Cloud Data Integration and Palantir Foundry, whereas SnapLogic is most compared with Azure Data Factory, IBM InfoSphere DataStage, Informatica Cloud Data Integration, SSIS and Matillion ETL.
+AWS Glue is ranked 1st in Cloud Data Integration with 37 reviews while SnapLogic is ranked 6th in Cloud Data Integration with 20 reviews.
+AWS Glue is rated 7.8, while SnapLogic is rated 8.0.
+The top reviewer of AWS Glue writes "Provides serverless mechanism, easy data transformation and automated infrastructure management".
+On the other hand, the top reviewer of SnapLogic writes "Easy to set up, easy to use, and is low-code".
+AWS Glue is most compared with AWS Database Migration Service, Informatica PowerCenter, SSIS, Informatica Cloud Data Integration and Palantir Foundry, whereas SnapLogic is most compared with Azure Data Factory, IBM InfoSphere DataStage, Informatica Cloud Data Integration, SSIS and Alteryx Designer.
 See our AWS Glue vs. SnapLogic report.

 See our list of best Cloud Data Integration vendors.